 Campsites come in 3 types here: full hookups, no hookups, and tent-only.
 The park has its own "official" names for these types of campsites.
 What most people generally call a camp site with full hookups (water, sewer and electricity,) Lake Pleasant brochures call "Developed Sites."
 Each of these full hook-up developed campsites has a paved parking space, its own picnic table and BBQ grill in addition to the hookups.
 MOST of the developed sites at Lake Pleasant are back-in camp sites.
 There are a few pull-through campsites at the Lake Pleasant camping grounds, but these number less than a dozen between its two campgrounds.
 Recommended RV length maximum is 45 feet long.

-The camping sites without hookups are called "semi-developed campsites."
+The camping sites without hookups or electric-only are called "semi-developed campsites."
 These sites have a paved parking space, covered picnic table, and bar-b-que grill.
 Tent sites are similar to the semi-developed sites with the exception that you'll have to walk just a little ways to get to your campsite.
 (A mini-parking lot is provided for your car back on the campground loop.)
 The fact that these sites are off-road is the reason why they're tent-only sites; it does not mean that these camping spots are inferior.
-In fact, the tent sites are closer to the lake, making them sought-after spots by tenters!
+In fact, the tent sites are quite close to the lake, making them sought-after spots by tenters!
 Tent campers are also welcome in the developed and semi-developed camping sites within the park.

 There are 2 campgrounds at Lake Pleasant: the hilltop Roadrunner Campground, and the down-at-water's-edge Desert Tortoise Campground.
 (By the way, all the photos on this page were taken at the Roadrunner camp ground.
 The views at both camping grounds are good.
-It just depends on whether or not you want to enjoy a stunning, panoramic overview of the lake, or an "up close & personal" experience.)
+It just depends on whether or not you want to enjoy a stunning, panoramic overview of the lake, or get an "up close & personal" experience.)